Hello

 • The Chief of Defence Forces, Gen Muhoozi Kainerugaba warned that no civilian would take over from his father, an 80-year-old retired army general who has ruled Uganda for nearly four decades

-The Chief of Defence Forces (CDF), Gen Muhoozi Kainerugaba's conduct on social media became a subject of debate on the floor of Parliament on Tuesday as opposition MPs called for disciplinary action and House probe for engaging in partisan politics.
+The Chief of Defence Forces (CDF), Gen Muhoozi Kainerugaba's conduct on social media became a subject of debate on the floor of Parliament on Tuesday as opposition MPs called for disciplinary action and a House probe into allegations that he uses the microblogging platforms to engage in partisan politics.

-The 50-year-old First Son on Saturday stirred social media with posts endorsing his ageing father as he warned that no civilians would be allowed to take over from Mr Museveni who has ruled Uganda since 1986 when he shot his way to State House through a five-year guerilla warfare.
+The 50-year-old First Son on Saturday stirred social media with posts endorsing his ageing father as he warned that no civilian would be allowed to take over from Mr Museveni who has ruled Uganda since 1986 after shooting his way to State House through a five-year guerilla warfare.

 Should Ugandans start preparing for life after Mr Museveni?

-Gen Muhoozi who also serves as senior presidential advisor special operations called on his “supporters” to support father in the 2026 general election after declaring that he had dropped his presidential bid.
+Gen Muhoozi who also serves as senior presidential advisor special operations called on his “supporters” to vote his father in the 2026 general election after declaring that he (Muhoozi) had dropped his presidential bid.

 The former head of the elite Special Forces Command (SFC) charged with protecting the First Family and government’s key installations has over two years been traversing the country holding public birthday celebrations and events in what critics said was strategizing to inherit the presidency.

-On X (formerly Twitter), Gen Muhoozi has severally declared his interest to take over from his now 80-year-old father who has been in power for nearly four decades.
+On X (formerly Twitter), Gen Muhoozi who is currently responsible for the administration and the operational control of the Ugandan military (Uganda People's Defence Forces) has severally declared his interest to take over from his now 80-year-old father who has been in power for nearly four decades.

-His erratic posts on Saturday left his followers talking when he announced that he had dropped his 2026 presidential bid.
+His erratic posts on Saturday left his more than 965, 000 followers talking when he announced that he had dropped his 2026 presidential bid.

 In another post that followed about 60 minutes later, Gen Muhoozi called on “millions of [his] supporters” under his pressure group, the Patriotic League Uganda (PLU) to “all of us, as one man and without exception support President Museveni in 2026.
 The future belongs to our mighty God alone, and we shall triumph in His name".

-It's these posts and others, including one where he warned that "No civilian will lead Uganda” after his father, a retired army general and ex-rebel, which rattled the MPs, especially from the opposition side.
+It's these posts and others, including the one where he warned that "No civilian will lead Uganda” after his father, a retired army general and ex-rebel, which rattled the MPs, mostly from the opposition side.

 In the same post, Gen Muhoozi, who joined UPDF in 1999 at the rank of officer cadet and graduated in 2,000 from the Royal Military Academy, Sandhurst (the British Army's officer training school) said: “The security forces will not allow it.
 The next leader will be a soldier or policeman."